Chapter 5 – First Impressions

 "And that's how you know your medium abilities are real?"
 Beverly asked.

 "Yes."
-She wanted to allude to the spirit attached to both of her visitors but the spirit made it clear it wanted to remain unidentified, for now.
-She watched the spirit for a moment.
-It had been watching Beverly intently.
+She wanted to allude to the spirit attached to both of her visitors but the spirit made it clear he wanted to remain unidentified, for now.
+She watched the spirit for a moment; he had been watching her visitors intently.

 Suddenly, they heard a loud thud from upstairs.
 Beverly and Jean-Luc both jumped.
 Virginia smiled broadly and chuckled.
 "Sorry about that.
 There are a couple more introductions to make."
 She stood up.
 "I'll bring them down."

 "Your turn."
 Beverly beamed at him and touched his hand with her own to direct the dog's attention to Jean-Luc.
 It worked.
-Atticus began licking both of their hands and wagged his tail.
+Atticus licked both of their hands and wagged his tail.

 "He has a very expressive face."
 Jean-Luc observed in surprise.

 A few minutes later, Jean-Luc entered the kitchen and stood a moment.
 In the short time since their arrival, he watched her, sure she reminded him of someone.
 The graceful way she moved; her slender body; her light, creamy, smooth skin; her long hair; her face; and the fire in her eyes.
-As she turned to face him, he realized she reminded him of Beverly twenty years ago.
+As she turned to face him, he realized she reminded him of the Beverly he knew twenty years before.

 "Of course."
 He responded as he walked toward her.

 "If you would, put the leftovers in containers.
 They're in that cabinet."
 She said as she pointed at a cabinet.
 "And put them in the refrigerator."
 She continued washing the plates while he did as directed.
 He finished his task while she sat the clean dishes on a towel on the counter to dry.
 She turned to him.
 "Thank you."
 She smiled as she looked into his eyes then down his features.
 "Shall we?"
 She said and gestured toward the dining room.
 He returned her smile.